American Rescue Plan Act (ARPA)

 Linn County Distribution Plans

-Linn County will receive $44 million in federal relief funds as part of ARPA.
-The Linn County Board of Supervisors quickly began the work on examining ways to share those Rescue funds and has directed County staff to solicit community input and use that input to identify broad community priorities within the allowed use of funds.
+Linn County received $44 million in federal relief funds as part of ARPA.
+The Linn County Board of Supervisors quickly began the work on examining ways to share those Rescue funds and directed County staff to solicit community input and use that input to identify broad community priorities within the allowed use of funds.
+Linn County held three public engagement forums, used online and community impact surveys, and attended community meetings to gather public input on use of its ARPA funding.
+Although not required to do so, the Linn County Board of Supervisors chose to make more than half of Linn County’s allocation available to nonprofits and other local governments in Linn County through a competitive application process.
+Linn County and the City of Cedar Rapids collaborated on an online application to make it easier for applicants to apply for the ARPA funds.
+The City of Cedar Rapids also received ARPA funding from the federal government.

 Public Engagement Forums

-Linn County will hold a series of public engagement forums to share information about the ARPA program and explain how residents can participate in identifying broad community priorities for funding.
-The format will include a presentation by County staff, a Q&A session, and the opportunity for public input.
+Linn County held a series of public engagement forums to share information about the ARPA program and explain how residents can participate in identifying broad community priorities for funding.
+The format included a presentation by County staff, a Q&A session, and the opportunity for public input.

 |August 11, 2021|